natalieagus/50005/docs/Programming Assignment/pa2/04-py-crypto.md

 ```

 ## Using a Symmetric Key
-Unlike RSA encryption, you can `encrypt` any byte datatype without separating them into chunks:
+Unlike RSA encryption, you can `encrypt` any file size without having to separate them into chunks prior to encryption/decryption:
 ```python
 long_message = b""
 with open("[PROJ_ROOT_DIR]/files/image.ppm", "rb") as f: